strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 The tool has two fundamental modes of operation:

-- `--execute`: This initiates a ressignment that you describe using a JSON file.
-We'll refer to this file throughout as reassignment.json, though you can name it how you like.
-Note that when the execution of an --execute command completes the reassignment has only been started.
+- `--execute`: This initiates a reassignment that you describe using a JSON file.
+We'll refer to this file throughout as `reassignment.json`, though you can name it how you like.
+Note that when the execution of an `--execute` command completes the reassignment has only been started.
-- `--verify`: This checks whether reassignment that you previously started (using --execute) has actually completed.
+- `--verify`: This checks whether reassignment that you previously started (using `--execute`) has actually completed.

-Constructing a reassignment.json can be anything from a bit tedious to a piece of work in its own right.
-To help with this the tool provides an optional third mode, `--generate`, to generate one from a list of topics you provide in a different JSON file, which we'll be calling topics.json.
-You can use the reassignment.json that is produced by a --generate invocation directly, or modify it further prior to actually making changes using --execute.
+Constructing a `reassignment.json` can be anything from a bit tedious to a challenging piece of work in its own right.
+To help with this, the tool provides an optional third mode called `--generate`.
+You can use the `--generate` mode to generate a a `reassignment.json` from a list of topics you provide in a different JSON file, which we'll be calling `topics.json`.
+You can use the `reassignment.json` that is produced by a `--generate` invocation directly, or modify it further prior to actually making changes using `--execute`.

 ## Partition Reassignment in detail